zuplo/docs/blog/2023-04-05-using-jose-to-validate-a-firebase-jwt/index.md

   return decodedToken.payload;
 };

-// This will throw an
 try {
-  const tokenData = await verifyFirebaseJwt(token);
+  // This will throw an error if the token is invalid const tokenData = await verifyFirebaseJwt(token);
   console.log(`We got a valid token`, tokenData);
 } catch (err) {